A SHORT HISTORY OF ESTONIA

-The Estonians are a Finno-Ugrian people related to the Finns.
-A first century Roman writer named Tacitus mentioned the Estonians.
+The Estonians are a Finno-Ugric people related to the Finns.
+A first-century Roman writer named Tacitus mentioned the Estonians.
 He called them the Aesti.
 Amber was exported from Estonia to other parts of Europe.

-However for centuries the tribes of Estonia had little contact with Western civilisation.
+However for centuries the tribes of Estonia had little contact with Western civilization.
 They traded with the Vikings.
-In the 11th and 12th centuries the Estonians fought the Russians several times and they remained unconquered.
-Then in the 13th century the Germans conquered Estonia.
+In the 11th and 12th centuries, the Estonians fought the Russians several times and they remained unconquered.
+Then in the 13th century, the Germans conquered Estonia.

 Then Albert made an agreement with the Danes.
 In 1219 the Danes invaded northern Estonia.
 They built a fort, which the Estonians called Taani Linn (Danish town).
 By 1227 the whole of Estonia had been conquered.